Dead water

 Nansen's experience led him to request physicist and meteorologist Vilhelm Bjerknes to study it scientifically.
 Bjerknes had his student, Vagn Walfrid Ekman, investigate.
-Ekman, who later described the effect now bearing his name as the Ekman spiral, proved the effect of internal waves as being the cause of dead water.
+Ekman, who later described the effect now bearing his name as the Ekman spiral, demonstrated the effect of internal waves as being the cause of dead water.

 A modern study by the Université de Poitiers entities CNRS' Institut Pprime and the Laboratoire de Mathématiques et Applications revealed that the effect is due to internal waves moving the vessel back and forth.
 Two types occur.
 The first as observed by Nansen causes a constant abnormally slow progress.
 The second, Ekman type, causes speed oscillations.
 The Ekman type may be temporary and become Nansen type as the vessel escapes the particular regime causing the oscillating speed.
-An interesting historical possibility is that the effect caused Cleopatra's ships difficulties and loss at the Battle of Actium in 31 BC in which legend attributes the loss to "suckerfish" attaching to the hulls.
+An interesting historical possibility is that the effect caused Cleopatra's ships difficulties and loss at the Battle of Actium in 31 BC in which legend attributes the loss to remora (suckerfish) attaching to the hulls.